Sona-Kolanu/SAP-GRC-SECURITY/GRC/readme.md

 Fraud Management

-Our security relevant application is ACCESS CONTROL (AC),remaining applications are not required.
+Our security relevant application is ACCESS CONTROL (AC), remaining applications are not required.

 # SAP GRC AC